 BICEP’s visionary and innovative approach has served its members well over the Joint Powers Authority’s 27 year history.
 A combination of self-funding and the ability to purchase commercial insurance when rates are attractive provides BICEP members with:

 As a joint powers authority, BICEP is governed by a Board of Directors consisting of one representative from each of its member cities.
-There are currently six members: Huntington Beach, Oxnard, San Bernardino, Santa Ana, San Buenaventura, and West Covina.
+There are currently five members: Huntington Beach, Oxnard, Santa Ana, San Buenaventura, and West Covina.

 BICEP has met all of the high professional standards established by the California Association of Joint Powers Authorities (CAJPA) in the areas of governance, finance, claims control, safety and loss prevention, excess coverage, and risk management.
 CAJPA’s accreditation process requires reviews by independent consultants in all of these areas, including accounting, claims adjusting, and actuarial analysis.
 BICEP is fully accredited by CAJPA.